ciml-org/ciml-summer-institute-2021/0_preparation/training_account_configurations.md

-# SDSC Training Account Information
+# Configuring Your Training Account

 Each member of the class, and instructors have a training account with a default user environment customized with the right paths and software paths, including the conda/mininconda software.